Azure-Samples/fabric-sqldb-ai-ragpipeline/README.md

    - In the function editor, replace existing content with the contents of   _function\function_app.py_ from the cloned repository.
    - Click "Publsh"_(on the top right)_ to deploy the function.
 Once the functions are deployed, click "Refresh".

-7. Create a Data Pipeline by clicking on "+ New Item"
+7. Create a Data Pipeline by navigating to the workspace and then clicking on "+ New  Item"
    - Search and select "Data Pipeline".
    - Provide the name _blob_ingest_pipeline_.